ChabriGanesh/Screen-time-analysis/README.md

    palette="pastel",
    legend=False
    )
-9. <ins>Using 'matplotlib' library, create a distribution plot for 'Distribution of Screen Time (Hours)':</ins>
+9. Using 'matplotlib' library, create a distribution plot for 'Distribution of Screen Time (Hours)':
     Hue: Not used (single continuous variable histogram)
     Explanation:
     There is no hue here since it’s a histogram of a single numeric variable.
     It shows the overall distribution of average daily screen time regardless of any category, hence no color grouping.
    ```
     plt.figure(figsize=(6,4))
     sns.histplot(df["Avg_Daily_Screen_Time_hr"], bins=10, kde=True, color="skyblue")
-10. <ins>Using 'matplotlib' library, create a distribution plot for 'Primary Screen Device Usage Count':</ins>
+10. Using 'matplotlib' library, create a distribution plot for 'Primary Screen Device Usage Count':
      Hue: hue="Primary_Device"
      Explanation:
      Here hue is set to the device type used primarily by children (e.g., smartphone, tablet, etc.).
 Each device category gets its own color in the count bars.
      This makes it easy to visually differentiate device usage counts by color and see which devices are more popular.
     ```
     plt.figure(figsize=(8,5))
     sns.countplot(